 While it's beneficial to all Canadians to have access to healthcare, it's not enough to simply be able to receive treatment or have an appointment with a doctor.
 Patients should be able to expect that doctors and nurses will provide the best care possible in the current environment.
 Medical malpractice lawyers are an important part of our legal system which advocates on behalf of the victims we represent.

 It may surprise you, but Americans file medical malpractice claims 3.5 times more often than Canadians, according to the Wall Street Journal.
-In 2007, there were 928 legal claims filed against Canadian doctors, but only about 100 of these cases go to trial during a year, according to the Tampa Bay Times.
+In 2007, there were 928 legal claims filed against Canadian doctors, but only about 100 of these cases went to trial that year, according to the Tampa Bay Times.

 It's always in your best interest to get in touch with a medical malpractice lawyer right away.
 When you get in touch with a Neinstein medical malpractice lawyer, we are always happy to offer advice on handling the case for free and you are not under any obligation when you do get in touch.
 While earlier is always better, we will also consult on medical malpractice cases that have occurred in the past, but anyone considering a medical malpractice claim needs to be aware that as with any court proceeding, there is a statute of limitations on when you can pursue legal action.